-How to Play Crazy Pineapple Poker online
+How to Play Crazy Pineapple Poker Online?

-The game of Crazy Pineapple Poker or Pineapple Poker or simply Pineapple Hold’em is very easy to learn how to play.
-The game is very similar to that of Texas Hold’em Poker except for one major variation.
-Just as in Texas Hold’em, you are dealt hole cards, to begin with, and there are five community cards used to create your best poker hand.
+The game is similar to Texas Hold’em Poker, except for one significant variation.
+As in Texas Hold’em, you are dealt hole cards, and five community cards are used to create your best poker hand.

-Starting with three cards in Crazy Pineapple Poker as opposed to 2 in Texas Hold’em gives the player more options with their starting hand as well as improves the quality of their starting hand.
+In this kind of Poker, you start with three cards as opposed to 2 in Texas Hold’em, which gives the player more options with their starting hand and improves the quality of their starting hand.
 An extra card on the deal increases the chance for more completed flushes and straights.
 An ace-jack offsuit is a great starting hand in Texas Hold-em poker, but that hand will hardly ever take the money in Crazy Pineapple Poker.
-Learn How to Play Crazy Pineapple Poker online today and make more fun out of your poker life.
+Learn How to Play Pineapple Poker online today and make more fun out of your poker life.
+Remember about the no deposit bonus.

 Looking for other Poker variants?